-On May 16, 2023, Epsilon acquired a 25% working interest in 1,297 gross acres on the Central Basin Platform in Ector County, Texas from a private operator.
-The Company participated in the drilling and completion of 2 gross (0.5 net) wells which were put on production in October 2023.
-Total capital expenditures (net to Epsilon) to date are \$9.3 million, including leasehold and drilling and completion costs.
+On February 26, 2024, Epsilon acquired a 25% interest in three producing wells and 3,620 gross undeveloped acres in Ector County, Texas from a private operator.
+The Company participated in the drilling and completion of 2 gross (0.5 net) wells during 2024 which were put on production in May 2024 and July 2024.
+Together with the transaction completed in 2023, the Company holds a 25% working interest in 16,592 gross acres and 7 producing wells in Texas.
+Total capital expenditures (net to Epsilon) through year-end 2024 in the project (including undeveloped leasehold) are \$38.6 million.